BUILDING THE WB2HOL FOXHUNTING BEAM

 If you do not have a punch, try starting with a pin hole then ream the hole out to the required size.

-Take the paint off the underside inside corners of the driven element halves.
+Take the paint off the underside inside corners of the driven element halves and tin.

 Form the hairpin match from stiff wire round some 22mm pipe.
 The Wire length is 100mm plus 6mm each end for the solder legs (112mm total).